Filippo Frontera: Technological innovations

+Publications

-He is author of about 350 papers published in international refereed journals, among which Nature and Science and about 200 publications in Proceedings of international symposia, with more than 800 titles in the NASA ADS (Astrophysics Data System) archive, inclusive of Circulars, and Telegrams.
+He is author of more than 360 papers published in international refereed journals, among which Nature and Science and about 200 publications in Proceedings of international symposia, with more than 850 titles in the NASA ADS (Astrophysics Data System) archive, inclusive of Circulars, and Telegrams.

-For the high citation rate (currently more than 20 thousand), in 2007 he was included among the "Highly cited researchers" by ISI-Thomson from Philadelphia (USA).
+For the high citation rate (currently more than 22,000), in 2007 he was included among the "Highly cited researchers" by ISI-Thomson from Philadelphia (USA).